johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

-# IT Security Guideline
+# IT Security Guideline for Medical Devices

 ## **A) Meta information**

 ### **1. Guideline objectives**

-The objective of these guidelines is to provide medical device manufacturers and notified bodies with instructions and a specific checklist in order to:
+The objective of this guideline is to provide medical device manufacturers and notified bodies with instructions and a specific checklist in order to:

 - Explain what notified bodies&#39; expectations are
 - Encourage the step-by-step implementation of IT security for medical devices
 - Compensate for the absence of a harmonized standard (until there is one) as well as possible

-Unlike a lot of other guidelines on IT security, these guidelines only relate to medical devices and focus on patient safety.
+Unlike a lot of other guidelines on IT security, this guideline only relates to medical devices and focus on patient safety.

-These guidelines are **not** intended to act as a textbook or guidelines for implementing IT security.
+This guideline are **not** intended to act as a textbook or guidelines for implementing IT security.
 Instead, they are intended as a guide for reviewing IT security.

-The annex details the considerations that led to the creation of these guidelines.
+The annex details the considerations that led to the creation of this guideline.

 ### **2. Scope of application**